Course Requirements for the Biology Major

 3 - One course from each of the 3 groups listed below.
 Be aware that some of these courses are offered on an alternate-year basis.

-3 - Three electives, which may include a 6-credit Independent Research, one data interpretation course, or any of the courses in the groups listed below.
+3 - Three electives, which may include 6 credits of Independent Research, one data interpretation course, or any of the courses in the groups listed below.

 1 - Critical Reading and Analysis of Primary Literature (Biology 399).